 There are also savings to be made while living in a straw bale house, as the super insulated walls lower heating and cooling costs.
 Long term savings should not be underestimated.

 As with most things, resourcefulness is key when building your own home on a budget.
 Compromise will also have an impact on how much your straw bale house costs.
 Settling for second hand doors may mean you can afford the flashy counter tops you have your eye on!

 Now with all that said, you’re probably still thinking:

 “But how much MIGHT a straw bale house cost?!”

 To give you a very, very, VERY rough estimate- with decent soil and a timber floor, you would be looking at $1000 per square metre.
 This is for all new materials, but forgoing luxury finishings.

 If you can also source second hand materials, you might be able to get that down to $600-$700 per square metre.

 The truth is that nobody will be able to give you an accurate figure until after the soil test and the engineering is done.
 If you have to have concrete foundations, you’re looking at hefty losses.
 Massive roof spans, requiring more timber to support the load, will also set you back.
-I will write another article soon about ways you save more money, so keep an eye out for that!
+Here is another article about ways you can save money when building a house on a budget.